PickNikRobotics/beta_moveit_website/_posts/2020-08-14-new-moveit-calibration-capabilities-from-intel.md

 ![](/assets/images/blog_posts/2020-08-18-eye-in-hand.jpg)

+We'd like to thank Yu Yan at the Intel Open Source Technology Center for his work developing this new tool in the MoveIt ecosystem.
+PickNik Robotics has collaborated with Intel in testing and preparing this new functionality for release.

 If you have a camera and a robot arm, MoveIt Calibration can help you use them together.
 For more information, check out [http://github.com/ros-planning/moveit_calibration](http://github.com/ros-planning/moveit_calibration "http://github.com/ros-planning/moveit_calibration"), and the [MoveIt Calibration tutorial](https://github.com/JStech/moveit_tutorials/blob/new-calibration-tutorial/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst).
 See it, move it, do it.

 ![](/assets/images/blog_posts/line.png)